jms312/hello/README.md

 # hello

+## What is the purpose of this repo?
-This repo contains my PSYCH251 work from fall 2019.
+This repo contains my *PSYCH251* work from fall 2019.

+## How is it organised?
+That is to be determined.